Bioactive Aldehydes

 Formulae of alpha,beta-unsaturated aldehydes produced by oxidative fission

-Photo-oxidation of lipids with singlet oxygen is active in photosynthetic organelles in plants but is a somewhat less studied aspect of autoxidation in animal cells, although it is a factor for skin metabolism and in relation to photodynamic therapies used clinically to treat such diseases as cancer and bacterial infections (see our web page on oxidized phospholipids).
-The process may be different, but the end results are similar to other aspects of autoxidation, including formation of aldehydes and oxidized phospholipids that result in membrane disruption and cytotoxic effects.
+Photo-oxidation of lipids with singlet oxygen occurs in photosynthetic organelles in plants but is a somewhat less studied aspect of autoxidation in animal cells, although it is relevant to skin metabolism and in relation to photodynamic therapies used clinically to treat such diseases as cancer and bacterial infections (see our web page on oxidized phospholipids).
+The process may be different, but the end results are similar to other aspects of autoxidation, including formation of aldehydes and oxidized phospholipids that result in membrane disruption and cytotoxicity.

-Core aldehydes: As aldehydes are formed by reaction with intact lipids, the proximal part of the initial fatty acid remains at first in esterified form as a so-called "core aldehyde" with immediate changes in membrane structure, and these lipids are discussed in the web page dealing with oxidized phospholipids and in relation to biological activities that resemble those of platelet-activating factor.
-After hydrolysis by lipases, the oxidized lipid fragment can take part in biological reactions as the aldehydo-acid.
-Oxidation of docosahexaenoic acid (DHA) esterified to a phospholipid can lead to the generation of 4-hydroxy-7-oxo-hept-5-enoic acid with the potential to exert deleterious effects that are often seen in tissues rich in DHA such as the retina.
+Core aldehydes: As aldehydes are formed by reaction with intact lipids, the proximal part of the initial fatty acid remains at first in esterified form as a so-called "core aldehyde" with immediate changes in membrane structure, and these lipids are discussed in the web page dealing with oxidized phospholipids and in relation to properties that resemble those of platelet-activating factor.
+After hydrolysis by lipases, the oxidized lipid fragment can take part in reactions as the aldehydo-acid.
+Oxidation of docosahexaenoic acid (DHA) esterified to a phospholipid can lead to the generation of 4-hydroxy-7-oxo-hept-5-enoic acid with the potential to be harmful, as is often seen in tissues rich in DHA such as the retina.

 Scottish thistleLong-chain fatty aldehydes: Longer-chain aldehydes are produced in animals and plants by various other non-radical mechanisms, including catabolism of sphingolipids via sphingosine-1-phosphate from which the α,β-unsaturated aldehyde trans-2-hexadecenal is generated.
 This is reported to form adducts with glutathione, deoxyguanosine in DNA and various proteins.
 Enzymatic or non-enzymatic hydrolysis of plasmalogens can generate aldehydes, and in particular, 2‑chlorohexadecanal and related aldehydes formed by the action of myeloperoxidase and hypochlorous acid on plasmalogens have been detected in clinical samples or animal models of disease. α-Bromo fatty aldehydes are formed in the same way.
 All react with thiols and have many potentially pro-inflammatory effects that range from direct toxicity to inhibition of nitric oxide synthesis.

 Catabolism: α,β-Unsaturated aldehydes such as 4-hydroxy-trans-2-nonenal can be oxidized to non-toxic carboxylic acids by aldehyde dehydrogenases (ALDH), of which three isoforms have been identified in human tissues, before the molecule is further oxidized by the introduction of a 9‑hydroxyl group for elimination as a conjugate in urine.
-These enzymes are believed to have protective effects in some pathologies, including Alzheimer's disease and various heart conditions, and of these, ALDH2 is present mainly in mitochondria and is involved in the metabolism of 4‑HNE in the heart under disease conditions.
+These enzymes are believed to be protective in some pathologies, including Alzheimer's disease and various heart conditions, and of these, ALDH2 is present mainly in mitochondria and is involved in the metabolism of 4‑HNE in the heart under disease conditions.
 In addition, aldehydes can be reduced to alcohols by alcohol dehydrogenase or aldo-keto reductase enzymes.
-Finally, aldehydes are removed from tissues by conjugation to the thiol group of the antioxidant glutathione by glutathione-S-transferases, and they are eventually eliminated in urine and bile; these enzymes are now recognized as regulators of the signalling roles as opposed to toxic effects of endogenous bioactive aldehydes.
+Finally, aldehydes are removed from tissues by conjugation to the thiol group of the antioxidant glutathione by glutathione-S-transferases, and they are eventually eliminated in urine and bile; these enzymes are now recognized as regulators of the signalling roles rather than toxic effects of endogenous aldehydes.

-Under normal physiological conditions in animals (and plants), cells are in a stable state of redox homeostasis, which is maintained by continuous generation of reactive oxygen species (ROS) and reactive nitrogen species (RNS) in balance with mechanisms involved in antioxidant activity (see our web page on tocopherols).
+Under normal physiological conditions in animals (and plants), cells are in a stable state of redox homeostasis, which is maintained by continuous generation of ROS and reactive nitrogen species (RNS) in balance with antioxidant mechanisms (see our web page on tocopherols).
 Oxidative stress results from ROS overproduction or a reduction in the antioxidant defences of cells leading to alterations in redox homeostasis that promote oxidative damage to major components of the cell, including the membrane phospholipids.
 In some cases, this is beneficial as in the stimulation of ROS production by macrophages as an innate immune response to eliminate bacterial infection; ROS also aid the maintenance of vascular tone, cardiovascular functions, and cell proliferation and differentiation.
 On the other hand, dysregulation of ROS levels promotes oxidative damage to major components of the cell, and it has been associated with many inflammatory and age-associated disease states.
-Then, oxidative stress leads to the oxidation of cellular fatty acids with excessive formation of oxidized lipids including aldehydes and ultimately to the modification of other lipids, DNA, proteins and carbohydrates.
+Then, oxidative stress leads to the oxidation of cellular fatty acids with excessive formation of oxidized lipids, including aldehydes, and ultimately to the modification of other lipids, DNA, proteins and carbohydrates.
 The levuglandins, isolevuglandins and cyclopentenone prostaglandins, such as 15-deoxy-Δ12,14-PGJ2 (15d-PGJ2), are relevant in this context, but they are discussed elsewhere on this website.

 As discussed briefly above, the most reactive of the aldehydes generated from oxidation of polyunsaturated fatty acids are α,β‑unsaturated aldehydes, including 4‑hydroxy-2-nonenal, 4-oxo-2-nonenal and acrolein.
-They are lipotoxic in that they can accumulate in cells and tissues that are not equipped to metabolize or store them adequately with profound effects on cell viability and function, and they can affect tissue metabolism directly or after reaction with other tissue components to produce further bioactive mediators.
-For example, injection of 4‑hydroxy-2-nonenal and 4-oxo-2-nonenal into mice causes inflammation and pain by activation of transient receptor potential ankyrin 1 (TRPA1).
-Reactive aldehydes can reduce HDL functionality, and dicarbonyl scavengers that protect HDL from such modification are reported to be beneficial in pre-clinical models of atherosclerotic cardiovascular disease, while 4‑hydroxy-2-nonenal is involved in the oxidation of low-density lipoprotein (LDL), so inducing macrophage activation and foam cell formation in atherosclerotic plaques.
-Aldehyde production tends to increase with ageing and there may be effects upon age-related neurological disorders (Alzheimer's and Parkinson's diseases), ophthalmic diseases (dry eye, macular degeneration), hearing loss and cancer.
+They are lipotoxic in that they can accumulate in cells and tissues that are not equipped to metabolize or store them adequately with a profound influence on cell viability and function, and they can affect tissue metabolism directly or after reaction with other tissue components to produce further lipid mediators.
+For example, injection of 4‑hydroxy-2-nonenal and 4-oxo-2-nonenal into mice causes inflammation and pain by stimulation of transient receptor potential ankyrin 1 (TRPA1).
+Such aldehydes can attack HDL to their detriment, and dicarbonyl scavengers that protect HDL from such modification are reported to be beneficial in pre-clinical models of atherosclerotic cardiovascular disease.
+4‑Hydroxy-2-nonenal is also a factor in the oxidation of low-density lipoprotein (LDL), so inducing macrophage activation and foam cell formation in atherosclerotic plaques.
+Aldehyde production tends to increase with ageing, and it may affect age-related neurological disorders (Alzheimer's and Parkinson's diseases), ophthalmic diseases (dry eye, macular degeneration), hearing loss and cancer.

 Michael addition (protein carbonylation) and Schiff base formation